 I am living for the house I have now and the house I will have, my town and any other place that may become home, be it for a day or till death separates me from it.
 I am living for the chance to travel to Iceland and Australia and wherever else English is spoken because that language bespeaks of home.
 I am living for the country we have now—this land that so many still want to come to.

 I am living for the America that will prevail no matter who is in office.

-I am living for the right of Americans to separate the powers of the news media from their minds and make up their own, to live the lives they want–not for their children but for themselves, to work the jobs they need to so that someday, they can work the jobs they want.
+I am living for the right of Americans to separate the powers of the news media from their minds so they can make up their own and live the lives they want—not for their children but for themselves, to work the jobs they need to so that someday, they can work the jobs they want.

-I am living for the right of Americans to be left alone.
+I am living for the right of every American to be left alone.

 We cannot lose.

 Mrs. Sarah Richards, “What I am Living For,” July 4, 2019